 Learn how Checkmate and Peekaping differ in their key features, development activity, technology stack and community adoption, so you can decide which of these infrastructure monitoring tools is best for you.

-Checkmate appears to have several advantages over Peekaping, particularly in popularity, activity and maturity.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Checkmate appears to have several advantages over Peekaping, particularly in popularity, growth, activity and maturity.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, JSX.
 However, they differ in their additional technology choices: Peekaping leverages Typescript, Golang.